 A research group at the University of Oxford and NIH received funding from the US Military to develop one of these ketone ester compounds: R-1,3-butanediol-R-3-hydroxybutyrate (BD-BHB, See Figure 2A).
 This is the ketone ester in HVMN KETONE.
 When taken as a drink, the ester bonds are broken by gut esterase enzymes, releasing butanediol and D-BHB into the blood.
 Butanediol is metabolized by the liver to form D-BHB.
 Both molecules of D-BHB reach the circulation, as the liver is unable to use ketones.
 Consumption of this ketone ester elevates blood ketone levels in humans with few GI and systemic side effects8.
 This ester has been approved by the FDA for use as food, cleared for use in athletes by the World Anti Doping Agency.
 The HVMN Ketone product will be batch tested as part of the NSF ‘safe for sport’ program.
 There are seven published studies human studies of 128 people that have shown:

-Recently, two published studies investigated the effects of ketone salts in athletes (total n = 22)17,18.
-Performance over a 4-minute cycling time-trial and a 150 kJ ( ~11 mins) cycling time trial were compared between ketone salts vs. carbohydrate.
-In the 4 minute trial there was no change in performance, and in the 150 kJ test, performance was decreased by 7%.
-Blood BHB levels peaked at 0.6 and 0.8 mM in these studies.,
+Recently, three published studies investigated the effects of ketone salts in athletes (total n = 22)18,19,29.
+None of these studies found an improvement in performance, in fact in one of the studies performance was decreased by 7%.
+Blood BHB levels peaked between 0.5 and 0.8 mM in these studies.

 Some commercial ketone salt supplements contain other ingredients such as MCT, caffeine, and carbohydrate.
 It is unknown if adding these extra ingredients will help or hinder the effects of the ketone salt consumed.
 Many ketone salt supplements do not currently have FDA “Generally Recognised as Safe” status.